tokay-lang/tokay/README.md

 - Implements a memoizing packrat parsing algorithm internally
 - Robust due to its implementation in only safe [Rust](https://rust-lang.org)
 - Enabling awk-style one-liners in combination with other tools
-- Generic functions and parselets (*planned)
+- Generic functions and parselets (*coming soon)
-- Import system to create modularized programs (*planned)
+- Import system to create modularized programs (*coming soon)
-- Embedded interoperability with other programs (*planned)
+- Embedded interoperability with other programs (*coming soon)

-**Tokay is still in alpha-state; There are plenty of bugs and incomplete features.
-Please help to improve it!**

 ## Examples